(“Macmillan”, 'we', 'us', 'our').

 We use such information only to assist us in providing an effective service (e.g. to adapt our website to the needs of your device or to allow you to log in to our website), and to collect broad demographic information for anonymised, aggregated use.

-The personal data automatically collected is necessary for us to provide the website, Article 6 sec.
-1 sent.
-1 lit. b GDPR, and for our legitimate interest to guarantee the website’s stability and security, Article 6 sec.
-1 sent.
-1 lit. f GDPR.
+The personal data automatically collected is necessary for us to provide the website to you and for our legitimate interests to guarantee the website’s stability and security.

 IV.
 Registration for our services

-Our website offers a web shop, the option to receive newsletters and lecturer an book sampling services.
-In order to use the aforementioned services you have to set up an account.
+Our website offers a webshop, the option to receive newsletters, and lecturer and book sampling services.
+In order to use the aforementioned services, you have to set up an account.
 With regard to the registration of an account and its subsequent use, we process:

-• Information (such as your name, country and email address) that is provided by registration
+• Information (such as, your name, country and email address) that is provided by the registration

-• Information in connection with an account sign-in facility (e.g. log-in and password details)
+• Information in connection with an account sign-in facility (such as, log-in and password details)

-• Communications sent by you (e.g. via e-mail or website communication forms)
+• Communications sent by you (such as, via e-mail or website communication forms)

 • Identify you at sign-in